A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Binary population synthesis

 We use the Compact Object Synthesis and Monte Carlo Investigation Code \citep[COSMIC;][]{Breivik:2020} to sample this joint distribution.
 We generate binary systems with primary masses spanning $0.08 < M_1 < 20 M_\odot$.
 The primary masses in the distribution of \cite{Moe:2017} only go down to $0.8M_\odot$, so for the low mass primaries $0.08 < M_1 < 0.8M_\odot$, it is assumed the joint probability distribution of orbital periods and eccentricities are the same as those with primary mass $M_1 = 0.8 M_\odot$, and the binary fraction is extrapolated such that it is 0 at $M_1 = 0.08 M_\odot$, and the mass ratio distribution is truncated such that the minimum $q$ is $0.08M_\odot/M_1$.

 We assume that the mass distribution of primaries and singles are drawn from a Kroupa initial mass function \citep{Kroupa:2001}.
 This results in a multiplicity frequency\footnote{Following the definition of \cite{Reipurth:1993}, the number of binary systems divided by the number of binary systems and single stars.} of 0.21 and a companion probability\footnote{Again following \cite{Reipurth:1993}, the number of stars in binary systems divided by the total number of stars.} of 0.35.
 This multiplicity frequency might seem significantly lower than binary frequency of $30-40\%$ typically quoted for solar-type stars \citep[e.g.,][]{Raghavan:2010, Moe:2017}.
 This is because the binary statistics in \cite{Moe:2017} only extend down to $0.8 M_\odot$; to extrapolate the multiplicity statistics down to $0.08M_\odot$, COSMIC assumes the binary fraction decreases linearly from $\approx 40$\% at $0.8M_\odot$ down to 0 at $0.08 M_\odot$.
-This choice of implementation is somewhat arbitrary (given that M-dwarfs appear to have a binary frequency $\sim 20\%$; e.g., \citealt{Laithwaite:2020}), but ultimately these sources are too faint to be included in the astrometric orbits catalog, so their assumed binary fraction does not matter.
+This choice of implementation is somewhat arbitrary (given that M-dwarfs appear to have a binary frequency $\sim 20\%$; e.g., \citealt{Laithwaite:2020}), but ultimately most of these sources are too faint to be included in the astrometric orbits catalog, so the model is not sensitive to the particular binary fraction assumed.
+Based on an estimate using the extinction-corrected absolute magnitudes of the NSS sources, we find that main sequence M-dwarf binaries comprise $\lesssim 5\%$ of the NSS catalog.
+Similarly, we do not simulate substellar companions, as they are a negligible part of the NSS catalog; \cite{Arenou:2023} find that only 1\% of NSS companions are brown dwarfs or exoplanets.